A New Look at the Position Operator in Quantum Theory: Position operator in nonrelativistic quantum mechanics

 Let us make the following remark about semiclassical vector quantities.
 We defined a quantity as semiclassical if its uncertainty is much less than its mean value.
 In particular, as noted above, a quantity cannot be semiclassical if its mean value is small.
 In the case of vector quantities we have sets of three physical quantities.
 Some of them can be small and for them it is meaningless to discuss whether they are semiclassical or not.
 We say that a vector quantity is semiclassical if all its components which are not small are semiclassical and there should be at least one semiclassical component.

 For example, if the mean value of the momentum ${\bf p}_0$ is directed along the $z$ axes then the $xy$ components of the momentum are not semiclassical but the three-dimensional vector quantity ${\bf p}$ can be semiclassical if ${\bf p}_0$ is rather large.
 However, in that case the definitions of the $x$ and $y$ components of the position operator as $x=i\hbar \partial/\partial p_x$ and $y=i\hbar \partial/\partial p_y$ become inconsistent.
 The situation when the validity of an operator depends on the choice of directions of the coordinate axes is not acceptable and hence the above definition of the position operator is at least problematic.
-Moreover, as already mentioned, it will be shown in Sec. \ref{experiment} that the standard choice of the position operator leads to the WPS paradoxes.

 Let us note that semiclassical states can be constructed not only in momentum or coordinate representations.
 For example, instead of momentum wave functions $\chi({\bf p})$ one can work in the representation where the quantum numbers $(p,l,\mu)$ in wave functions $\chi(p,l,\mu)$ mean the magnitude of the momentum $p$, the orbital quantum number $l$ (such that a state is the eigenstate of the orbital momentum squared ${\bf L}^2$ with the eigenvalue $l(l+1)$) and the magnetic quantum number $\mu$ (such that a state is the eigenvector or $L_z$ with the eigenvalue $\mu$).
 A state described by a $\chi(p,l,\mu)$ will be semiclassical with respect to those quantum numbers if $\chi(p,l,\mu)$ has a sharp maximum at $p=p_0$, $l=l_0$, $\mu=\mu_0$ and the widths of the maxima in $p$, $l$ and $\mu$ are much less than $p_0$, $l_0$ and $\mu_0$, respectively.
 However, by analogy with the above discussion, those widths cannot be arbitrarily small if one wishes to have other semiclassical variables (e.g. the coordinates).
 Examples of such situations will be discussed in Sec. \ref{newsemicl}.